Pravetz/grails-2025-team-4/README.md

 - `main` – This is the "welcome page" of the repository.
 - `gui_app` – A graphical application with convenient interface to classify the remains of destroyed buildings and construction waste
-- `EfficientNetB0` ... `VIT_MobileNetV3` – Branches with experiments with different model architectures for construction waste classification
+- `EfficientNetB0` ... `YOLO` – Branches with experiments with different model architectures for construction waste classification